CostaLab/PILOT/README.md

 ```

 ## [Tutorial](https://pilot.readthedocs.io/en/latest/index.html)
-There are three tutorials, one for [Myocardial Infarction (single cell data)](https://pilot.readthedocs.io/en/latest/Myocardial_infarction.html), and the second tutorial for [pathomics data, the combination of Kidney IgAN(G) & Kidney IgAN(T)](https://pilot.readthedocs.io/en/latest/Combination_Kidney_IgAN.html) and the last one is for [Patients sub-group detection and then ranking cells/genes (Pancreas data)](https://pilot.readthedocs.io/en/latest/Patients_sub_group_detection.html)
+There are five tutorials, one for [Myocardial Infarction (single cell data)](https://pilot.readthedocs.io/en/latest/Myocardial_infarction.html), and the second tutorial for [pathomics data, the combination of Kidney IgAN(G) & Kidney IgAN(T)](https://pilot.readthedocs.io/en/latest/Combination_Kidney_IgAN.html), and the third one  for [Patients sub-group detection and then ranking cells/genes (Pancreas data)](https://pilot.readthedocs.io/en/latest/Patients_sub_group_detection.html) and the forth one for
+[evaluation of the presence of batch effects in Trajectory](https://pilot.readthedocs.io/en/latest/Kidney_trajectory.html) and the last one for [evaluation of the presence of batch effects in detected sub-groups](https://pilot.readthedocs.io/en/latest/Kidney_clusters.html)